nightscout/trio-docs/docs/usage/features/bolus-calculator.md

     ??? success "Answer"
         Based on his current core settings, Bill needs **5.00 units** to counter the carbs he's entered.

 ??? question "**With COB**: Bill currently has 20g carbs on board (COB), but he is entering 50g into the bolus calculator.
-How much insulin does he need to counter both the existing and new carbs in his system?"
+His current carb ratio (CR) is 10 g/U. How much insulin does he need to counter both the existing and new carbs in his system?"

     ??? info "Here is the formula you will need:"